zoekirsh/programming-univbasics-4-finding-an-element-in-an-array-lab-sfo01-seng-ft-111620/README.md

 end
 ```

-This will let us loop through the provided array.
-We can access each element
+The above code will let us loop through the provided array.
+We can access each
-with `array[count]` starting with `array[0]`.
-We now need to write code that
+element with `array[count]` starting with `array[0]`.
+We now need to write code
-will compare each array element to `value_to_find`.
+that will compare each array element to `value_to_find`.
 For now, we can simply
 `puts` the result of this comparison:

 ```rb